DullJZ/bashupload-r2/README.md

 Click the "Deploy to Cloudflare" button above to modify the configuration.

 `MAX_UPLOAD_SIZE` is in bytes (default is 5GB), and `MAX_AGE` is in seconds (default is 1 hour).
 You can adjust these values as needed.

+`SHORT_URL_SERVICE` is the short URL service API endpoint (default is `https://suosuo.de/short`), you can change it to your own short URL service if needed.
+Only support [MyUrls](https://github.com/CareyWang/MyUrls).